R2NorthstarTools/FlightCore/docs/DEVELOPMENT.md

 A lot of code was written in the process of learning Rust and Vue/Typescript so it might not always follow best practices.
 If you notice ways to improve it, please feel encouraged to open a PR with the change or open an issue pointing out potential points for improvement.

+### Frontend styling

+For Vue components FlightCore uses the [Element Plus](https://element-plus.org/) library.
+A list of available components can be found [here](https://element-plus.org/en-US/component/button.html).

 ### Interacting between frontend and backend

 The main way the frontend calls the backend is via the `invoke()` function provided by Tauri.